 Abbott and Costello Meet Frankenstein (1948)

-Bud Abbott and Lou Costello really were funny guys, and their capstone to an era, both a satire of and an homage to this multi-film narrative, deserves respect.
+Bud Abbott and Lou Costello were funny guys, and their capstone to an era, both a satire of and an homage to this multi-film narrative, deserves respect.
 What better way for Universal to end something that had nowhere else to go than with self-referential humor?
 In 2007, Readers Digest named Abbott and Costello Meets Frankenstein a Top 100 Funniest Movie of All Time.
 If this doesn’t impress you, maybe knowing that the United States Library of Congress deems it worthy for preservation in the National Film Registry will?
-The decided factor for such an honor must been seeing Bela Lugosi trade his famous black cape for a classic smoking jacket.
+The decided factor for such an honor must have been seeing Bela Lugosi trade his famous black cape for a classic smoking jacket.
 At a special Halloween viewing, my classmate Heidi Schaetzle offered perhaps the most cogent criticism related to Glenn Strange’s Frankenstein’s Monster when she leaned into me and asked, “Why isn’t Herman Munster being funny like on TV?”

 Whether fans love or hate the concept, most realize that Universal Monsters is one of the first franchises to come out of Hollywood.
 So, pop some corn, fire up your big-screen equivalent to our now antiquated projectors, and hopefully understand that it’s all about nostalgia.
 Fifty-five-year old Chuck loves feeling like he’s ten again.
 Indulge an old boy, would you?